oktadev/okta-blog/_source/_posts/2022-01-18-deploy-dotnet-container-aws-fargate.md

 Sign-out redirect URI = https://localhost:5001/
 ```

 Try running the application.
 You should see that to open the chat page, you'll be redirected to the Okta Single Sign-On portal and then redirected back.
 You are now successfully authenticated.

 ### Add chat functionality with Vue.js and SignalR

-We'll use Vue for state management since you can take as little or as much as you want.
+You'll use Vue for state management since you can take as little or as much as you want.
 With Vue, you. can start with a CDN script tag and use it for a single component, a single page, or a deep dive with a robust build system on Node.
-For this exercise, we'll be using a CDN-hosted script.
+For this exercise, you'll be using a CDN-hosted script.

 But first, you need to finish one thing on the backend.